modulovalue/jikespg/runner/README.md

-// TODO • compile jikes
-// TODO • runner to run bnf.
+// TODO • add simple example of an LALR(2) grammar

-// TODO • runner to run expr.
+// TODO • add simple example of an ambiguous grammar.